fungos/blog/content/dolphin-deep-dive.md

 I decided to write this post to myself and to document my steps investigating a problem that have been occurring to me in the last few weeks, which I've been delaying to check.
-After reading the [O(n^2), again, now in WMI](https://randomascii.wordpress.com/2019/12/08/on2-again-now-in-wmi/) post by **Bruce Dawson** on how he investigated and found the reason of multi-minute delays on his workstation, I thought "why not try the same with my issue and see where this takes me?
+After reading the [O(n^2), again, now in WMI](https://randomascii.wordpress.com/2019/12/08/on2-again-now-in-wmi/) post by **Bruce Dawson** on how he investigated and found the reason for multi-minute delays on his workstation, I thought "why not try the same with my issue and see where this takes me?
 It could be interesting...".
 Here is it, and I hope it is.